JaneliaSciComp/jacs-cm/docs/Troubleshooting.md

 # Troubleshooting

-## Useful commands
+## Docker

-Useful commands for troubleshooting the Swarm-based deployment:
+These are some useful commands for troubleshooting Docker:

 View logs for Docker daemon
 ```